 Breeders should prevent their cats from having access to external cats.
 They should test a cat and kitten before introducing them to the lot.
 Any cats that test positive should not be part of the colony, and the rest retested every three to six months.
 Checking the cats before rehoming them will help the future owner.

 Minimize raw foods

 The cat owner mustn’t succumb to the growing trend of shifting to a raw foods diet.
-Serving your cat with vegetables and fruits will not be as helpful as it would on a human.
+Serving your cat vegetables and fruits will not be as helpful as it would for a human.
 Additionally, do not serve the cat raw meats, because it contains pathogens and parasites.
 The compromised immune system will not be able to handle more attacks.